emilygrsmith/spotify-recommender/README.md

 In the main directory, run ./run.sh to launch the app!

-The playlist ID of any of your playlists can be found by copying the shareable link and copying the characters after the /playlist but  before the '?'
+The playlist link of any of your playlists can be found by copying the shareable link of any playlist on Spotify!

 The playlist ID below would be 3wn372MvCPfmpOqEwMtBXQ for example